GU

 MEDIUM PREVALENCE

 Gluten is present in many staple foods in Guyana, particularly those with wheat flour as a base.
 Roti, a popular flatbread, is a prime example.
 Other baked goods, including bread and pastries, also contain gluten.
 While traditional Amerindian cuisine often relies on cassava and other gluten-free staples, the influence of other cultures has introduced wheat-based products into the mainstream diet.
-Individuals with celiac disease or gluten intolerance should be cautious when consuming these items.
-It's important to note that awareness of gluten intolerance is not as widespread as in some Western countries.
-Communicating dietary needs clearly is essential, and it may be necessary to explain the implications of gluten consumption.
 Focusing on naturally gluten-free options like rice, vegetables, and fruits is a safe approach.
-When dining out, inquire about ingredients and preparation methods, and be prepared for limited options in some areas.

 Shellfish